marcus-robinson/UniBeat/README.md

 ## The Timeline
 The timeline is the primary data structure of UniBeat.
 It is a list of events, with each event having an index.
 Events are emitted by the timeline as its playhead moves from the start to the end.

+You will typically supply a list of events to the timeline by deserializing a JSON string using the static method `JsonLoadedTimelineData.Load()`

 ## Events
 Your timeline will emit events as the playhead moves.
 All game functionality is driven by events.
 A hitobject that the player needs to hit is an event, as is the trigger to start the music or to play a sound effect.